FengCheng945/MyTinyRenderer/README.md

 # MyTinyRenderer

 This software rendering is my personal project following [the wiki](https://github.com/ssloy/tinyrenderer).
 The main use of the course given obj resources and TGAImage file output framework.
 I wrote the code for the render pipeline by hand, and I'm constantly adding new features.
+Meanwhile, I also referenced [LearnOpenGL](https://learnopengl-cn.github.io/intro/) to implement some new funcions.

 ## Description
 This document is a detailed review of the significant commits to this repository from the very beginning of the project.